js1881-prog/js1881-prog/README.md

 ### Hi there, I`m Minseok-Kang 👋

 * I generally prefer OOP and abstraction, but I turn to functional programming when things get too complex.
-I believe there's no one-size-fits-all solution.
-KK
+I believe there's no one-size-fits-all solution. :)
 * I don't specifically separate learning into front-end and back-end.
 My experience in startups has given me a broad knowledge encompassing both.
 * If the code I write is hard to read, even if it performs well, I consider it to be flawed.
 I enjoy designing solutions to this issue.